-Pediatric Opthamology & Squint
+Pediatric Ophthalmology & Squint

-Children require specialised techniques of evaluation and testing visual disorders.
+Children require specialized techniques of evaluation and testing visual disorders.
 They, therefore, are seen by team of ophthalmologists and optometrists who are trained to make a quick and fast examination to pick up defects if any.

 Ideally, all children must undergo an evaluation by the eye specialist within few months after birth, particularly those who are low birth weight or premature neonates.
-Routinely, all children should be got examined at one year, there at preschool (4-5 year age), and periodically thereafter to detect refractive errors, squint, etc. Watery eyes, itching and stickiness due to infections and allergy are common ophthalmic problems in Children and require urgent attention to avoid complications.
+Routinely, all children should be got examined at one year, then at preschool (4-5 year age), and periodically thereafter to detect refractive errors, squint, etc. Watery eyes, itching and stickiness due to infections and allergy are common ophthalmic problems in Children and require urgent attention to avoid complications.

 When the alignment between the two eyes is imperfect, it is called a squint (or Strabismus).
 In other words, the two eyes seemingly point in different directions - the eyes may go inwards relative to each other (called Esotropia or Convergent Squint) or outwards (called Exotropia or Divergent Squint).
 Rarely, there may be a vertical deviation of the eyes (Hypertropia).

 Mal-alignment of the two eyes is called a squint.
 This can be a Psuedo or a true squint.

 Pseudosquint: (What “appears like a squint”) in some children, the nasal skin fold and nasal bridge is very broad giving the appearance of a squint.
 However, every child with a suspected squint must be evaluated by the specialist to diagnose true squint.

 In ward positioning of one eye towards the nose is called ‘Esotropia’ (Convergent Squint).

 Outward positioning of one eye away from the nose is called Exotropia (Divergent Squint).